The Real Estate Resume – Tips and Resources (Updated July 2024)

 In this post, I’ll discuss what makes real estate different from other industries, what employers in this industry want to see, and share the templates and methods I’ve used to write my own resumes for a career in real estate.

-The Nuances of a Resume for Real Estate
+The Nuances of a Real Estate Resume

 Commercial real estate is unique among its peers.
 As a viable asset for institutional investors, it’s relatively young; as an academic area of study, it is likewise in its infancy.
 While sectors such as banking have for generations been the domain of large institutions run by highly-educated and specialized professionals, until the late 20th century real estate was mostly controlled by private families, owner-operator companies, governments and farmers with little to no formal education in real estate.